 Asymptomatic tests are not compulsory, but students and staff are strongly advised to test before returning to campus, then every 3 to 4 days whilst on campus.

 Anyone who experiences symptoms of COVID-19 must follow government guidance about self-isolation and book a PCR test through nhs.uk/coronavirus or by calling 119 in England and Wales, or 0300 303 2713 in Scotland and Northern Ireland.

 How can I book a collection time?

 You don't need to book.
 Just walk in during our opening times and we will give you your home test kit.

 Should I be tested before I travel?

-The rules about entering the UK and requirements for self-isolation change on 17 May, with countries assigned red, amber, or green status.
+The rules about entering the UK and requirements for self-isolation depend on whether you have travelled from or through countries on the government's red, amber, or green lists.
 The guidance can change at any time, so students are advised to refer to the latest information on the government website.

 How many tests do I need?

 You should test twice a week, every week, spacing your tests 3 to 4 days apart.

 All adults are advised to have regular tests, 3 to 4 days apart.
 As a commuter student, you can use the Student Central test site on days when you visit campus.
 You can also use your local community testing programme or order a pack of free tests online.